 - Travelling without a private vehicle can be demanding in Gujarat – due to its unbelievably long distances and poor public transportation.
-So having your own mode of transportation is always a better choice.
+So having your own mode of transportation is always a better idea.
 Moreover, from big cities to unfamiliar towns, roads inside Gujarat are super-smooth and of top quality – making driving an exceptionally amazing experience.
 (Read: A backpacker’s guide to travel in Kutch)

 - Almost across Gujarat, and particularly inside Kutch, people are very friendly and helping – making solo travelling a fairly easier and safer deal.